cretz/temporal-workflowcheck-java/README.md

 ### Configuration

-workflowcheck configuration is done via `.properties` file(s) formatted configuration.
+workflowcheck configuration is done via `.properties` file(s).
 The main use of configuration is to configure what the system considers an "invalid" method or field.
 Each property is in the format:

 ```
 temporal.workflowcheck.invalid.[[some/package/]ClassName.]memberName[(Lmethod/Descriptor;)V]=true|false